 Benign early repolarization

 This ECG was taken from a 60 year old man who was complaining of severe substernal chest pain, radiating to his left arm and a non-productive cough.
 There was some initial discussion among the EMS crew about the possibility of the ECG showing a "benign early repolarization" pattern because of the concave upward ("smiling") ST segments.
+They also considered a diagnosis of pericarditis, because the ST segments seem widespread.
+The baseline artifact makes it difficult to evaluate for PR segment depression or Spodick's Sign.

 All our content is FREE & COPYRIGHT FREE for non-commercial use